 Do you create a class handbook each year?
-I don't mean a school handbook with district policies and lunch prices.
+I don't mean a school handbook with district policies, school hours, and lunch prices.
 I mean your very own handbook for your classroom.
 I can't remember when I created my first handbook, but I've found it to be worth every sheet of paper from my meager paper allotment!
 In fact, I think class handbooks are so important that I'm going to share my own class handbook and cover with you to customize and make your own!

 You might be wondering why you would want to create a class handbook when your school already has one.
 However, school handbooks only cover general topics and policies, but your class handbook will be personalized with the information that concerns your classroom and your students only.
 You'll find that it serves three useful purposes: